 The beloved disciple

-This perspective can provide us with an explanation that resolves a few contradictions.
-One of those contradictions is in the following fragment, “Near the cross of Jesus stood his mother, his mother’s sister, Mary the wife of Clopas, and Mary Magdalene.
+This perspective provides an explanation that resolves a few contradictions, for instance, the following fragment, “Near the cross of Jesus stood his mother, his mother’s sister, Mary the wife of Clopas, and Mary Magdalene.
 When Jesus saw his mother there and the disciple he loved standing nearby, he said to her, ‘Woman, here is your son,’ and to the disciple, ‘Here is your mother.’
 From that time on, this disciple took her into his home.”
 (John 19:25-27) The fragment states that four women were near the cross.
 If you take the text literally, the beloved disciple must be one of these four women because the first sentence does not mention him.
 The most likely candidate is Mary Magdalene.

-If Mary Magdalene was God, then Jesus may have said to Her, ‘Mother, here is your son.’
+Perhaps, Jesus said to Mary Magdalene, ‘Mother, here is your son.’
 And then to his birth mother, ‘Here is your Mother.’
 A few arguments can support this view.
 First, it is odd not to use the word mother and say, ‘Woman, here is your son.’
 Second, it is more likely that Mary Magdalene took Jesus’ birth mother into Her home than a male disciple.
-All four canonical Gospels mention a group of female disciples travelling with Jesus (Luke 8:1-3).
+The Gospels mention a group of female disciples travelling with Jesus (Luke 8:1-3).
 Mary Magdalene was part of that group.
 Third, how could Jesus say to the disciple, ‘Here is your mother.’
 That is odd.
 Mary Magdalene, being God, would also be a Mother to Jesus’ birth mother.
-And the Gospels suggest that Simon Peter was Jesus’ favourite apostle.
-For instance, Jesus had asked him to take care of the sheep (John 21:15-18).
-Only, he had fled the crucifixion scene (Mark 14:50-52), so he was not present.
+Fourth, the Gospels suggest that Simon Peter was Jesus’ favourite apostle.
+For instance, Jesus had asked him to care for the sheep (John 21:15-18).
+Only he had fled the crucifixion scene (Mark 14:50-52), so he was not present.

-Then the beloved disciple went in.
-And he saw and believed (John 20:8).
+Then the beloved disciple also went in and saw and believed (John 20:8).
 Apparently, the beloved disciple saw and came to faith, but two men were inside.
-Remarkably, it is not Simon Peter who saw and believed.
-If the scribes had added the beloved disciple to the story later, it probably was Simon Peter who saw and came to faith.
-An empty tomb alone would not have made him think that Jesus had risen.
-And so, he may have seen Jesus there, apparently alive.
+Remarkably, it is not Simon Peter who saw and believed, even though he was the first to go inside.
+The beloved disciple could be a later addition.
+If so, Simon Peter probably saw and came to faith first.
+An empty tomb alone would not have made him think Jesus had risen.
+He may have seen Jesus there, apparently alive.
 The Gospel of John now tells Jesus appeared to Mary Magdalene first (John 20:11-18).
 The following three steps seem plausible: